 The 2011 NAEP-TIMSS linking study allowed NCES to evaluate multiple linking methodologies.
 This report contains predicted scores that are based on the statistical moderation approach for the 43 states that did not participate in TIMSS at the state level.
 The following sections provide a brief description of the linking study samples and methodologies.
-Details on the design employed in the study and the analyses conducted to evaluate the various methodologies will be available in the forthcoming NAEP-TIMSS Linking Study: Technical Report (NCES 2014-461).
+Details on the design employed in the study and the analyses conducted to evaluate the various methodologies are available in the NAEP-TIMSS Linking Study: Technical Report (NCES 2014-461).

 To evaluate various linking methodologies, multiple samples of students were assessed during the NAEP testing window (January to March) as well as the TIMSS spring testing window (April to June).

 All NAEP and TIMSS 2011 mathematics and science questions at grade 8 were included in the NAEP-like and TIMSS-like braided booklets.

 In 2011, eighth-grade public school students from all 50 states, the District of Columbia, and the Department of Defense schools were sampled and participated in the NAEP mathematics and science assessments.
 The NAEP national samples were then composed of all the state samples of public schools students, as well as a national sample of private school students.
 A nationally representative sample of 175,200 eighth-graders from 7,610 schools participated in the NAEP mathematics assessment, and 122,000 eighth-graders from 7,290 schools participated in the NAEP science assessment.

 Braided booklets—a set of special booklets containing one block of NAEP and one block of TIMSS test questions—were administered to a national public schools sample of randomly selected students—about 5,700 students from 3,710 schools for mathematics and 6,000 students from 3,760 schools for science.